LRDPRDX/CaenWaveDumpConfigGenerator/README.md

 ## Introduction
+This is a graphical user interface for generation of configuration files for the CAEN [WaveDump](https://www.caen.it/products/caen-wavedump/) software written in python and based on the Tkinter package.

+## Disclaimer
-This is a graphical user interface for generation of configuration files for the CAEN [WaveDump](https://www.caen.it/products/caen-wavedump/) software.
-For now, it contains *ONLY* the configuration options that are available for all the CAEN digitizers (particularly because I am able to test it on the N6720A board only).
+For now, it contains *ONLY* the configuration options that are available for *ALL* CAEN digitizers (particularly because I am able to test it on the N6720A board only).
 Also it doesn't contain the register's operations yet.

 ## System requirements